daviddenton/fintrospect/src/main/site/overview.md

 - ```RouteSpec```: defines the self-describing contract of an HTTP endpoint
 - ```ServerRoute```: the binding of a ```RouteSpec``` to a Finagle ```Service```  implementing some business-logic, to create an inbound HTTP endpoint
 - ```RouteClient```: the binding of a ```RouteSpec``` to a Finagle ```Service``` representing an HTTP client, to create a simple function for making outbound HTTP calls
 - ```ParameterSpec```: defines the acceptable format for a request parameter (Path/Query/Header/Form-field).
-Provides the auto-marshalling mechanic for serializing and deserializing objects to and from HTTP message
+Provides the auto-marshalling mechanic for serializing and deserializing objects to and from HTTP messages
 - ```BodySpec```: similar to ```ParameterSpec```, but applied to the body of an HTTP message
 - ```ModuleSpec```: defines a set of ```ServerRoute``` instances which are grouped under a particular request path.
 These modules can be combined and then converted to a Finagle ```Service``` and attached to a Finagle HTTP server.
 Each module provides an endpoint under which it's own runtime-generated documentation can be served (eg. in <a href="http://swagger.io/" target="_top">Swagger</a> format)